visnkmr/filedime/README.md

 in a new terminal window "cargo tauri dev" for testing.
 in a new terminal window "cargo tauri build" for making executables (.exe for windows or bin file on linux).

+when browsing through code use the extensions listed in extensions.code-profile in vscodium/vscode when building on nixos use the shell.nix file provided if necessary

+currently the code may contains lots of comments in rust it will be cleared up in the future.